-Loom is configured via a YAML file (loom.yml) with optional environment variable overrides.
+Loom is configured through a YAML file (loom.yml) with environment-variable overrides layered on

 Config File Locations